 - ––– (ed.), 2012.
 Grounding Social Sciences in Cognitive Sciences, Cambridge, MA: MIT Press.

 - Thagard, P., 2005.
 Mind: Introduction to Cognitive Science, second edition, Cambridge, MA: MIT Press.

 - –––, 2009.
 “Why cognitive science needs philosophy and vice versa, ” Topics in Cognitive Science, 1: 237–254.

 - –––, 2010.
 The Brain and the Meaning of Life, Princeton: Princeton University Press.

 - –––, 2012.
 The Cognitive Science of Science: Explanation, Discovery, and Conceptual Change, Cambridge, MA: MIT Press.

-- –––, forthcoming.
+- –––, 2019a.
 Brain-Mind: From Neurons to Consciousness and Creativity, Oxford: Oxford University Press.

 - Thompson, E., 2007.
 Mind in Life: Biology, Phenomenology, and the Science of Mind, Cambridge, MA: Harvard University Press.

 - Varela, F. J., Thompson, E., & Rosch, E., 2016.
 The Embodied Mind: Cognitive Science and Human Experience, revised edition, Cambridge, MA: MIT Press.